Stephan2001/SecurityPOE/README.md

 # Prime Vault

 ## Please note - follow setup guide
 When trying to run these projects on your own local environment, you need to navigate to each folder and install dependencies.
+To much to push and .env should probly not be added as files to repo, but this is the simplist workaround i could do.

 For example:
 ```bash